 And if you go with the second option, Podbean gives access to a decent selection of paid themes and a couple of free themes.
 The themes are professional and modern and work well on mobile devices.

 You get a basic set of customization options including the ability to change the header and background images, adjust the theme color, and change the font colors and styles.

 I do like how it is possible to customize your embeddable player – it’s possible to change pretty much everything about your player, including colors, font, and even add an option to download your podcast episode.

 Now, when it comes to the promotion of your podcast, you don’t have to worry much about SEO – Podbean includes an SEO Meta Tags plugin that will allow adding titles, descriptions, and meta tags for search engines.

 Podbean also offers social sharing – once you connect your major social profiles, Podbean automatically shares new episodes through them.

 The analytics tool offered by Podbean is extremely specified for this niche – the basic statistics show your listener retention rate and how many downloads you get per day.

-Additionally, it’s also possible to connect a Google Analytics plugin, but in this case, I genuinely think that it’s not necessary.
+Additionally, it’s also possible to connect a Google Analytics plugin, but in this case, we genuinely don't think that it’s necessary.